FireRune/TheSaint/README.md

 ## Current list of features

 - 2 new characters: "The Saint" and "Tainted Saint"
-- 6 new collectibles
+- 8 new collectibles
-- 1 new trinket
+- 2 new trinkets
 - 2 new cards/runes
 - integration for the following mods
 	- [External Item Descriptions](https://github.com/wofsauge/External-Item-Descriptions)